-- Mark E. Jagiela, Chief Executive Officer; - Gregory R. Beecher, Vice President, Chief Financial Officer, and Treasurer; - Charles J. Gray, Vice President, General Counsel and Secretary; - · Bradford B. Robbins, President, Wireless Test Division; and - Gregory S. Smith, President, Semiconductor Test Division.
+- Mark E. Jagiela, Chief Executive Officer; - Gregory R. Beecher, Vice President, Chief Financial Officer, and Treasurer; - Charles J. Gray, Vice President, General Counsel and Secretary; - Bradford B. Robbins, President, Wireless Test Division; - · Gregory S. Smith, President, Semiconductor Test Division; and - Walter G. Vahey, Executive Vice President, Business Development.

-These executive officers were our named executive officers for 2017.
+These executive officers were our named executive officers for 2018.

-This Compensation Discussion and Analysis describes the material elements of Teradyne's executive compensation program during the fiscal year ended December 31, 2017.
+This Compensation Discussion and Analysis describes the material elements of Teradyne's executive compensation program during the fiscal year ended December 31, 2018.
 It also provides an overview of the Company's executive compensation philosophy, as well as the Company's principal compensation policies and practices.
-Finally, it analyzes how and why the Compensation Committee of the Board of Directors (the "Compensation Committee") arrived at the specific compensation decisions for the Company's executive officers, including the named executive officers, in 2017, and discusses the key factors that the Compensation Committee considered in determining the compensation of these executive officers.
+Finally, it analyzes how and why the Compensation Committee of the Board of Directors (the "Compensation Committee") arrived at the specific compensation decisions for the Company's executive officers, including the named executive officers, in 2018, and discusses the key factors that the Compensation Committee considered in determining the compensation of these executive officers.

-2017 Executive Compensation Summary
+2018 Executive Compensation Summary

 Teradyne is a leading global supplier of automation equipment for test and industrial applications.
 The Company designs, develops, manufactures and sells automatic test systems used to test semiconductors, wireless products, data storage and complex electronics systems in the consumer electronics, wireless, automotive, industrial, computing, communications and aerospace and defense industries.
-Teradyne's industrial automation products include collaborative robots used by global manufacturing and light industrial customers to improve quality, increase manufacturing efficiency and decrease manufacturing costs.
+Teradyne's industrial automation products include collaborative robotic arms, autonomous mobile robots and advanced robotic control software used by global manufacturing and light industrial customers to improve quality, increase manufacturing and material handling efficiency and decrease manufacturing costs.
 The automatic test equipment and industrial automation markets are highly competitive and are characterized by rapid changes in demand that necessitate adjusting operations and managing spending prudently across business cycles.